SwanseaUniversityMedical/concept-library/README.md

 3. Navigate to the `concept-library/docker/` folder
 4. Set up the environment variables within `./development/env/web/live.compose.env`
 5. In the terminal, run `docker build -f ./development/dockerfiles/web/live.Dockerfile -t cll/app --build-arg server_name=localhost ..`
-6. Once the image is built, run `docker tag cll/app cll/celery_beat; docker tag cll/app cll/celery_worker`
-7. Finally, run `docker-compose -p cll -f docker-compose.dev.yaml --profile live up` (append `-d` as an argument to run in background)
+6. Finally, run `docker-compose -p cll -f docker-compose.dev.yaml --profile live up` (append `-d` as an argument to run in background)
-8. Open a browser and navigate to `localhost:8005` to access the application
+7. Open a browser and navigate to `localhost:8005` to access the application

 #### Using Mailhog
 If you would like to learn more about Mailhog, please visit this [site](https://github.com/mailhog/MailHog).
 Otherwise, to start Mailhog: